mnunezdm/vscode-sf-wdf-diff/README.md

-# sf-wdf-git-diff README
+# sf-wdf-diff README

-This is the README for your extension "sf-wdf-git-diff".
+This is the README for your extension "sf-wdf-diff".
 After writing up a brief description, we recommend including the following sections.

 ## Features